Gradient Descent

 Default hyperparameters: , , .

-- Parameters with small gradient variance (consistent signal) have small , so their effective learning rate is larger -- Adam makes confident updates.
+- Parameters with small gradient magnitude (small RMS) have small , so their effective learning rate is larger, letting Adam make confident updates where the signal is small but steady.

 - The bias correction is essential in the first few steps: without it, and are biased toward zero because they are initialized at zero and the exponential average has not converged.